IgorSteinerS/IgorSteinerS/README.md

-I graduated from Marista school of Criciúma in 2022.<br>In 2023, I started the Software Engineering course at UniSATC University.
+I graduated from Marista school of Criciúma in 2022.<br>In 2023, I started the Software Engineering course at UniSATC.

 ## 🌐 Socials: